AI In Biotechnology – Exploring Role And Applications

 Bioinformatics helps the acquisition, storage, processing, distribution, analysis, and interpretation of biochemical and biological information with the help of mathematical, computer science, and biology tools to understand the biological significance of a variety of data.
 This information is organized in large data pools.

 This information needs to be harnessed to gain tremendous insights.
 Artificial Intelligence and Machine Learning are leveraged in DNA sequencing from the huge data crunch involved, classification of protein along with protein’s catalytic role and biological function, analysis of gene expressions, genome annotation where a certain level of automation is required to identify the locations of genes, computer-aided drug design, etc.

-The swift progress of Artificial Intelligence indicates that it can be applied to a large variety of jobs, workflows, and tasks in a Biotechnology company.
-If your Biotechnology company is exploring on when, where, or how to leverage AI, Qualetics, our on-demand Data Intelligence as a Service platform can help you build quick AI capabilities for your organization.
-To know more, Book a Demo.
+The use of AI in biotechnology is still in its infancy, but the time to invest is now.
+AI is a critical capability for biotech companies in the short as well as long term.
+The huge surge in the adoption of Artificial Intelligence in the biotechnology sector indicates that it can be applied to a large variety of processes, workflows, as well as strategies used to gain a competitive edge.
+If your Biotechnology company is exploring when, where, or how to leverage AI, Qualetics, our AI Management System(AIMS) can help you quickly build and scale AI in your organization.
+To know more about Qualetics, Book a Demo.